Sparky

 City and Regional Price Comparison

 At the city level, Sydney is the baseline at $800–$8,000 per job.
 Melbourne tracks close to Sydney pricing.
-Brisbane tends to sit slightly lower, benefiting from accessible roof cavities in high-set homes that make ceiling lining easier.
+Brisbane tends to sit slightly lower, benefiting from accessible roof cavities in high-set Queenslanders that make ceiling lining easier.
 Perth and Adelaide typically run 10–15% above eastern capitals, reflecting higher trade rates and smaller trade pools.

 How We Calculate